BigPolarBear1/factorization/README.md

 Just demonstrates the math from the paper using quadratics.
 For educational purposes.
 And rather then taking a square root over a large prime we can also just calculate the discriminant.
 But this demonstrates the interesting relation between these quadratics and the factors of N.

+edit: You can modify this to use the leading coefficient to divide the discriminant and find B-smooths with a large square in it...
+I will experiment with it soon.. but first I want to spent a few more days just trying direct computation of a solution without sieving, because that could potentially straight up break factorization and I must know for sure if it is possible or not first.

 #### To run from folder "CUDA_QS_variant" (Failed Experiment):</br></br>
 To build: python3 setup.py build_ext --inplace</br>
 To run: To run:  python3 run_qs.py -keysize 240 -base 100_000 -debug 1 -lin_size 100_000_000 -quad_size 100</br></br>